jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > **Previously On: HTML**

 > The basic building block of HTML are "elements".
 In the example above we see the "div", "h2" (headline 2), and "p" (paragraph) elements.
-Each of those elements has an opening tag ("<h2>"), a closing tag ("</h2>"), and some content in between ("Star Tracker").
+Each of those elements has an opening tag ("&#60;h2>"), a closing tag ("&#60;/h2>"), and some content in between ("Star Tracker").
 The opening tag is the element name in between a less-than sign and a greater-than sign.
 The closing tag is the same, but with a slash ("/") added right before the element name.

-> There are some elements, such as "<br>" (break) that are standalone and do not have content or a closing tag.
-These are sometimes written as self-closing ("<br />").
+> There are some elements, such as "&#60;br>" (break) that are standalone and do not have content or a closing tag.
+These are sometimes written as self-closing ("&#60;br />").
 When in doubt, use a closing tag.

 > Elements can have "attributes".
 The attribute we see in the example above is "class".
 Above we can see that the div has been given the class of "phx-hero" and the paragraph element has been given the class of "lead".
 These are used by the css (we'll go over that later) to style the code and change how it looks, and sometimes by other parts of the code as well.